 $100,000 Matter Distribution

 Every type of work assignment a partner gets will be different.
-For example, some projects may require a partner do all of the work themselves.
-For the most part, though, in order to hold onto clients a partner will need to give others within the firm work.
+For example, some projects may require a partner to do all of the work themselves.
+For the most part, though, in order to hold onto clients, a partner will need to give others within the firm work.
 Partners inside law firms are all running little individual businesses.
-If partners price their services too high then clients will go elsewhere.
-If the partner does not price their service high enough then the partner will lose money.
+If partners price their services too high, then clients will go elsewhere.
+If the partner does not price their service high enough, then the partner will lose money.
 The goal is to find a balance.

-The utilization of midlevel associates is something that is actually beneficial to clients in many cases because the work will be done more efficiently than by a junior associate and also quite effectively.
-Because of the effectiveness of the midlevel associate, firms utilize them quite often and in most law firms very little of their work needs to be written off or justified to clients because it is well done.
+The utilization of midlevel associates is something that is actually beneficial to clients in many cases because the work will be done more efficiently and effectively than by a junior associate.
+Because of the effectiveness of the midlevel associate, firms utilize them quite often and in most law firms, very little of their work needs to be written off or justified to clients because it is well done.

 4. The Senior Associate

 The senior associate represents a very dangerous beast to most law firms.
 A senior associate generally has at least 6 years of experience.
 At the senior associate level, most attorneys know exactly what they are doing on various projects.
-Their legal knowledge may be as good or quite comparable to partners.
-However, there is very little demand in the marketplace for senior associates and this is largely true due to the operation of firm economics.
+Their legal knowledge may be as good as, or at least comparable to, partners.
+However, there is very little demand in the marketplace for senior associates, which is largely due to the operation of firm economics.

-The reason that senior associates often represent a problem for law firms is that the billing rate of a senior associate will approach that of a partner.
+Senior associates represent a problem for law firms because the billing rate of a senior associate will often approach that of a partner.
 If partners are required by their law firms to bill a certain number of hours, they will be unlikely to give work to senior associates because it will cut into the partner's individual productivity.
 Unless a firm has a great deal of work coming from clients that are ready to pay large hourly rates, partners would rather do the work themselves than give it to a senior associate.

 In the law firm environment, the senior associates must get as many billable hours as possible in order to survive.
-In order for there to be a great deal of work for these senior associates, the law firm must have a lot of work that can be billed out at high rates to senior associates.
+In order for there to be a lot of work for these senior associates, the law firm must have a lot of work that can be billed out at high rates.
 Even if the law firm does not, the presence of a senior associate creates pressure on partners to generate work to give to these senior associates.
 The senior associates that are the best at getting work will have the highest billable hours and be the most likely to survive inside the law firm.